rotationalio/x/README.md

 ## About

-Package x hosts several packages, modules, and libraries that are common across most kansaslabs projects for easy reuse.
-This package is very much in the spirit of [golang.org/x](https://godoc.org/-/subrepo) though it does have a slightly longer import path as a result of being hosted in a GitHub repository.
+Package x hosts several packages, modules, and libraries that are common across most Rotational Labs projects for easy reuse.
+This package is very much in the spirit of [golang.org/x](https://godoc.org/-/subrepo) and even has a vanity url to make the import path as short as possible!

 It is important to note is that most of the subpackages in this repository are independent.
 That is that they are implemented and tested separately from other subpackages.
 Anyone who would like to use this package should only go get exactly what they need and rely on the documentation on godoc and in the subpackage README.md for more information.